rizdaprasetya/mt-alt-doc/en/snap/platform/overview.md

 Midtrans Snap can be integrated with third party E-commerce platform or SaaS like Shopify, Sirclo, and Jejualan.

 Midtrans is partnered with various platforms to make integration process as easy as possible.
 This page contains a list of platforms that have partnered with Midtrans.
-If you are using third party platforms that are not listed here, and would like for Midtrans to integrate with it, please contact us at [support@midtrans.com](mailto:support@midtrans.com "email support")
+If you are using third party platforms that are not listed here, and would like for Midtrans to integrate with it, please [contact us](https://midtrans.com/contact-us/).

 Step by step guide to integrate Snap to the platform of your choice, is explained below.
 #### Choose from any platform of your choice: